The 100th Love with You: Plot

-Aoi runs of out class to look for Riku, who tells her he told her so.
+Aoi runs out of class to look for Riku, who tells her he told her so.
 She asks him what he means by cheating and he asks her if she remembers the first time he played guitar for her.
 On that day, it had been young Aoi's birthday.
 She had broken her late father's record and went to Riku's uncle's shop to ask if he could fix.
 When he says it's not possible, she leaves visibly deflated.
 Riku, eavesdropping the whole time, takes matters into his own hands and turns back time one day.
-From then on, he asks his uncle to teach guitar and keeps turning back time until he's able to play the song on the record for Aoi.
+From then on, he asks his uncle to teach guitar, turning back time until he's able to play the song on the record for Aoi.
 After serenading her, he tells her not to cry and that he'll celebrate her birthday until she's 100.
 Another time, he time travels so that he has a month to prepare a chocolate record for Aoi with the song "Happy Birthday" on it.
-Aoi tells him that she always wondered why he was so calm and collected, but understands why now.
+Aoi tells him that she always wondered why he was so calm and collected, but now understands why.
 Riku quietly remarks that it's because he wanted to look cool in front of her.
 Aoi asks if Riku likes her, but he avoids the question.
 Aoi hops on top of a bridge with Riku on the ground beside her.
 She reminds him that he had told her to be with Naoya and he jokes, asking if she was sure it wasn't a dream.
 After a moment of silence, Riku admits he's always liked Aoi from the moment they met.
 Aoi remarks that it's a waste they both confessed so late, seeing as she's studying abroad so soon.
 Riku helps Aoi down from the bridge and as the two hold each other, he asks if she wants to start over.
 The two run off and a montage begins of their relationship.
 The couple two go public with their newfound love in front of their friends at the annual summer festival, making fun new memories together as a couple.